junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 A mumbling voice answers from inside, but sounds a hell lot like moaning.
 Dean lets out a breath that he doesn't know he was holding, but almost immediately holds it again.

-They both tilt head trying to hear better what Cass is saying, but the door that usually is too thin to hold anything back suddenly seems too sound-proof now to catch any sentence.
+They both tilt head and stick closer to the door trying to hear better what Cass is saying, but the door that usually is too thin to hold anything back suddenly seems too sound-proof now to catch any sentence.

-Dean takes two steps back and lifts one leg, ready to kick his way in, and Sam is right on time to put a hand in front of him to stop, "Whoa, hey, have you tried to maybe turn the door knob?"
+Dean takes two steps back and lifts one leg, ready to kick his way in, and Sam is right on time to put a hand in front of him to stop, "Whoa, hey, you want to maybe try turn the door knob first?"

 Dean gives him a glance, not at all guilty of not thinking straight, "Good idea."